sarthak-projects/ESP32-Based-Microcontroller/README.md

 🧩 Breadboard-friendly pin layout with multiple GPIOs
 ⚡ USB-C port for power and programming

-It is still a work in progress.
+It is still a work in progress.🚧